Chart Color Schemes

 Infrastructure

-Urangan - Wondunna has limited levels of nearby infrastructure activity, ranking in the 15thth percentile nationally
+Urangan - Wondunna has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 25 projects that could affect the region.
-Notable projects include Astro Aero Aircraft Manufacturing Centre, Urangan Boat Harbour Master Plan, 632-633 Esplanade Mixed-Use Development, and Homes for Queenslanders - Torquay Social Housing.
-The following list details those most likely to be relevant.
+The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 25 projects that are expected to impact the area.
+Notable among these are Astro Aero Aircraft Manufacturing Centre, Urangan Boat Harbour Master Plan, 632-633 Esplanade Mixed-Use Development, and Esplanade 408-412 Mixed Use Development.
+The following list details those projects deemed most relevant.

 Professional plan users can use the search below to filter and access additional projects.